MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-updatepropagation-property.md

 ## Remarks

 Use the **UpdatePropagation** property to update a main page total, when the amount on the subpage lines is updated.
-Add a `CurrPage.UPDATE();` call, for example, in the OnValidate trigger on the subpage to have the **UpdatePropagation** property take effect.
+Add a `CurrPage.Update();` call, for example, in the OnValidate trigger on the subpage to have the **UpdatePropagation** property take effect.

 ## See Also